What They Do: Floral designers arrange live, dried, and silk flowers and greenery to make decorative displays.

 Salary: The median annual wage for floral designers is $29,140.

 Job Outlook: Employment of floral designers is projected to decline 20 percent over the next ten years.
-Many floral designers are employed in the florist industry, in which overall industry employment is projected to decline.

 Related Careers: Compare the job duties, education, job growth, and pay of floral designers with similar occupations.